 The Roybal Center for Behavioral Interventions in Aging seeks proposals for pilot projects that involve randomized controlled trials (RCTs).
-If approved for funding by the National Institute on Aging (NIA), the pilots would receive support during the period June 1, 2022-May 31, 2023.
+If approved for funding by the National Institute on Aging (NIA), the pilots would receive support during the period June 1, 2023-May 31, 2024.
 Applications from senior and junior researchers from academic and research institutions focused on the consequences of current patterns of practice and the development of interventions that will improve care delivery, the quality of care, and its value to aging adults are encouraged.
-Potential project funding is limited to $45,000 in direct costs.
+Potential project funding is limited to $70,000 in direct costs.

 About the Opportunity

-Pilot projects must be in accordance with the NIH Stage Model for Behavioral Interventions: (Stage 0); efforts to generate, refine, modify and adapt interventions for pilot testing (Stage I); traditional efficacy testing (Stage II); efficacy testing with real-world providers (Stage III); effectiveness research (Stage IV) and; dissemination and implementation research (Stage V) to facilitate the development and use of the most effective interventions.
-All applications must include Stage I studies, in which a principle-driven intervention and the intervention’s associated materials are created, refined, adapted, and pilot tested for feasibility, acceptability and efficacy.
+Pilot projects must be in accordance with the NIH Stage Model for Behavioral Interventions: with a focus on Stage II, II and IV.
 Projects that involve scalable interventions, with the potential to broadly improve population health as people age, are of particular interest.
 This funding will not support non-clinical-trial research or research that will be conducted outside of the United States.

 To determine whether your project is eligible for this funding, you must answer ‘yes’ to the following four questions which indicate that this project is an NIH-defined clinical trial: